What Do You Need to Buy a House?

 8 Requirements to Buy a House

-Here’s the scoop on the items you need to line up in order to buy a home.
-Consider this your checklist to achieving that dream; it can be an especially valuable first-time homebuyer guide:
+Here’s the scoop on the items you need to line up in order to purchase a home.
+Consider this your “what I need to buy a house” checklist that will put you on track to achieve your dream.

 1. Credit

-Being aware of your current score might help you understand what loan programs you may be eligible for.
+Being aware of your current score may also help you understand what loan programs you may be eligible for.

-So what credit score is needed to buy a house, given the possible range of scores from 300 to 850?
+What credit score is needed to buy a house, given the possible range of scores from 300 to 850?
+The easiest way to understand what is needed is to consider the need based on your loan type.

-• If you’re aiming for a conventional (nongovernment) loan, you’ll likely need a credit score of at least 620.
-However, most homebuyers have a score that’s higher than that, and if you have a brag-worthy credit score (say, 740 or above), you may qualify for better loan terms.
+• Conventional loan For a loan not backed by the government, you’ll likely need a credit score of at least 620, though some lenders will accept 600.
+However, most homebuyers have a score that’s higher than that, and if you have a brag-worthy credit score (say, 740 or above), you may qualify for better loan terms, such as the lowest available interest rate.

-• But what if your score is not so lofty?
+• FHA loan For a loan backed by the Federal Housing Administration, 580 is the minimum score to qualify for the 3.5% down payment advantage.
+But what if your score is not so lofty?
 Don’t fret — you’re not alone.
 In fact, more than one in 10 buyers in the home market are concerned about an insufficient credit score, according to an April 2024 SoFi survey of 500 people.
-For a government-backed loan (these include FHA, VA, and USDA loans), you may be able to qualify with a credit score in the 500s.
-For an FHA loan, 580 is the minimum score to qualify for the 3.5% down payment advantage.
-Applicants with a score as low as 500 must put down 10%.
-Lenders may require a minimum score of 580 for a VA loan; and for a USDA loan, 640.
+In the case of FHA loans, applicants with a score as low as 500 can still qualify but must put down 10%.

 The government offers periodic free credit reports so consumers can review their credit history, but the reports do not give a credit score.
 However, seeing your credit report can allow you to recognize and remedy any errors or delinquent accounts.